TasnimNiger/Identify-Lung-Cancer-from-CT-Scan-images/README.md

 **Residual Block / Identity block**

-The idea is that instead of letting layers learn the underlying mapping, let the network fit the residual mapping.
+The idea of Residual Block / Identity block is that instead of letting layers learn the underlying mapping, let the network fit the residual mapping.
 So, instead of say H(x), initial mapping, let the network fit, F(x) := H(x)-x which gives H(x) := F(x) + x

 The approach is to add a shortcut or a skip connection that allows information to flow, well just say, more easily from one layer to the next’s next layer, i.e., you bypass data along with normal CNN flow from one layer to the next layer after the immediate next.